Logiqx/gps-wizard/docs/gpx/issues/waterspeed.md

 Python loading GpsarPro file:

-XMLSyntaxError: Namespace prefix gpxdata on speed is not defined, line 17, column 15
+XMLSyntaxError: Namespace prefix gpxdata on speed is not defined